duerrfk/BlueIMU/README.md

     6        | 5Hz       | 19.0ms | 5Hz       | 18.6ms | 1kHz
     7        |   -- Reserved --   |   -- Reserved --   | Reserved

-# Connecting a Linux host to BlueIMU over Bluetooth
+# Connecting a Linux Host to BlueIMU over Bluetooth

 You can connect a Linux host to the BlueIMU board via Bluetooth as follows: